-The Parable of the Pharisee and the Tax Collector is sometimes referred to as the Parable of the Pharisee and the Publican (an ancient Roman term for tax collector).
-This parable is found in the New Testament of the Bible, in the book of Luke 18: 9-14.
-In the parable, a Pharisee and tax collector both pray to God.
+In the Parable of the Pharisee and Tax Collector, a Pharisee and tax collector both pray.
 The Pharisee approaches God with a self-righteous attitude whereas the tax collector approaches God with a repentant and humble heart.
 God is more pleased with the humble heart of the tax collector than the prideful heart of the Pharisee.

-Parable of the Pharisee and the Tax Collector (Publican) Lessons
+Parable of the Pharisee and the Tax Collector Lessons

 1. Beware of overconfidence